-We have supported weddings across the United States and have experienced a variety of wedding timelines.
+We have supported weddings across the great state of Texas and have experienced a variety of wedding timelines.
 There are so many different approaches that you can take when creating a break down of the events on the big day!

 Before you start to get overwhelmed, know that you aren’t alone and there are great resources and support from wedding professionals available to help you think this through.

 What’s most important to keep in mind as you begin to build the timeline: make sure you are rested when the day begins, and that you have time to breathe when moving from one activity to the next.

 One of the biggest mistakes that you can make is packing the day too tight.
 You don’t want to become worn out or overly focused on going from one task to the next.
 Not only will this take away from enjoying and being present in the moment, but this will show in your photos!